 - is provided in its entirety to the farmer at the same point in time (for example, in one piece of correspondence)

-- does not seek to incorporate other documents (for example, documents that the processor purports to be able to amend without following processes set out in the agreement).
+- does not seek to incorporate other documents by reference alone (for example, documents that the processor purports to be able to amend without following processes set out in the agreement).

 Milk supply handbooks

 If processors wish to use a ‘milk supply handbook’ as part of their milk supply agreement, the ACCC considers this practice is likely to comply with single document requirement in the Code if: